Paros Travel Guide

 Paros © Allan Henderson

-While Paros has a good variety of places to eat out, the best establishments are traditional.
-Seafood is often the best choice.
+While Paros has a good variety of places to eat out, the best establishments are traditional and seafood is often the best choice.
 Visitors can easily find a place to smash plates with locals if the mood takes them.

-Paros' winding cobbled streets and whitewashed buildings give visitors a taste of the old world.
-That said, the island is most famous for its beaches, which range from remote and quiet to extremely crowded party hubs.
-Generally speaking, conditions are good for windsurfing.
+Paros' winding cobbled streets and whitewashed buildings give visitors a taste of the old world, and the island is famous for its beaches, which range from quiet, remote spots to crowded party hubs.
+Ocean conditions are generally good for windsurfing.

-Paros can get very crowded, which may not suit those seeking peace and relaxation.
+Paros can get very crowded and may not suit those seeking peace and relaxation.